SuperheroesValley/SuperHeroesWiki/content/preparation/behavioral.md

  - Why a particular thing was done, why not another way of doing it opted
  - What was the driving factor of decision
  - Explain something technical about the project.
 (Ex. you said you used UDP instead of TCP to solve the problem, now explain how TCP works)

+---

+### Must know questions:
+ - So, tell me a bit about yourself…
+ - Why do you want to work here?
+ - Where do you see yourself in 5 years?
+ - What do you do outside of work?
+ - What are your strengths and weaknesses?
+ - Tell me about a project/class that you enjoyed/worked on. (for students)
+ - Why are you leaving your current job? (not for interns/new grad)

+### Tell me about yourserf
+Answer like this in 2-3min:
+ - “I am a ….. at …...”
+ - “In college, I studied ___ at ____.”
+ - “Then I worked for … where I ….”
+ - “Then I worked for … where I ….”
+ - “In my current job, I’ve accomplished….”
+ - “Also, outside of work, I ….”
+ - “I’m looking for …”

+Example for students:
+ - I'm a Master student in Computer Engineering student at University of Milan in Italy.
+ - My Bachelor degree was in Mathematics.
+ - During my studies, I’ve done:
+   - An internship in a Financial Instutition that handles large quantity of data to predict risk of insurrance products, where:
+     - Migrated a database
+     - Improved logging and metrics of the system.
+     - Using C++, Java and SQL
+   - A research intership inside my University, where:
+      - I've created a ML model to detectig imperfection in the Quantum Measurement of the telescope
+      - Published a paper
+      - Using Python, Fortran and Tensorflow
+  - Outside mandatory schoolwork:
+      - I organize competitive programming events at my university, such as Google Hash code, and Summer Camp for high school students.
+      - I a tutor for Calulus 1 course
+      - Play chess competitions, ELO 3115
+  - I'm currently looking for: an Internship in ML

+---

 ### Amazon Leadership principles explained: